retypeapp/retype/components/alert.md

 ## Variants

-Alerts come in 6 different flavors which can be specified by passing a `variant` immediately after the `!!!`, such as `!!!danger`.
+Alerts come in nine different flavors which can be specified by passing a `variant` immediately after the `!!!`, such as `!!!danger`.

 | Variant | Color |
 | --- | --- |